What is Option Adjusted Spread?

 - When talking about alternatives to OAS, binomial models and other fancier models can be used but a lot of assumptions are required to be taken to determine the value using such models.
 Hence, the option-adjusted spread is preferred.

-- Helps in the computation of price of a security with embedded option.
+- Helps in the computation of the price of a security with embedded option.

 - Reliable as the base calculation is similar to that of z-spread calculation.